 - You experienced complications during the procedure, including implant rippling, scar tissue surrounding the implant, implant or nipple out of place, scarring, healing, breasts sagging, change in size, change in implant

-If you have experienced complications or unsatisfactory results with your previous breast implant surgery, double board certified plastic surgeon like Dr. DiFrancesco can effectively revise your results or exchange your implants after a previous breast augmentation.
+If you have experienced complications or unsatisfactory results with your previous breast implant surgery, a double board-certified plastic surgeon like Dr. DiFrancesco can effectively revise your results or exchange your implants after a previous breast augmentation.

 What is Breast Implant Exchange or Revision?

-Breast implant exchange and breast implant revision are procedures that aim to improve on a previous breast augmentation that you underwent with either Dr. DiFrancesco or another plastic surgeon.
+Breast implant revision and breast implant removal surgery are procedures that aim to improve on a previous breast augmentation that you underwent with either Dr. DiFrancesco or another plastic surgeon.
 There are many different reasons to consider these options.
 For example, many women simply want to change their implants for a new type, size, or shape.
 Others experience changes in their results over time because of factors like aging, weight gain or loss, and childbearing.
 Some women experience unsatisfactory results.
-However, others require a revisional procedure because of complications like capsular contracture or an implant rupture.
-No matter the motivation, a revisional procedure can refine and improve your breast augmentation results.
+However, others require a revisional procedure because of complications like capsular contraction or silicone implant ruptures.
+No matter the motivation, revisional breast surgery can refine and improve your breast augmentation results.

 Candidates for Breast Implant Exchange or Revision